USAJOBS/help-center/how-to/account/documents/resume/upload.md

 category: resume
 tags: [account, documents, resume, upload, support-resume]
 ---
-You can upload or build up to 5 resumes.
+You can upload or build up to five resumes.

 1. Sign into your USAJOBS account.
-2. Click Documents—it will default to display resumes.
+2. Click **Documents**—it will default to display resumes.
 3. Click **Upload or build resume**.
 4. Choose **Upload  resume**.
 5. Browse the documents stored on your computer, select the resume you would like to upload, and select **Open**.